dhdbsrlw/LLaMA3.2-1B-Quantization/README.md

 pip install -r requirements.txt
 ```
 ⚠️ Conda environment for AWQ
-AutoAWQ requires a downgraded version of `transformers`.
-To use AWQ, install dependencies with:
+AutoAWQ requires a downgraded version of `transformers`.<br/>To use AWQ, install dependencies with:
 ```bash
 pip install -r requirements_awq.txt
 ```

 <details>
-<summary>Issues</summary>
+<summary>Conda Env Issues</summary>

   1. If an error related to the `pcre` package occurs, replace it with `re`.